3dgeo-heidelberg/helios/doc/intensity_fwf.rst

 The laser return intensity values are calculated using the laser radar equation.

-Currently, for its calculation HELIOS++ takes the following factors into account:
+Currently, for its calculation HELIOS++ takes the following factors into account (wide table, use the scroll bar):

 .. list-table:: Factors used for intensity modelling
    :widths: 20 35 20 25